 10. Stick to Door to Door

 There are many forms of leaflet distribution.
-Hand to hand which relies on handing out leaflets in busy areas at strategic times, leaving leaflets on car windows, b-to-b leaflet distribution and others.
+Hand-to-hand which relies on handing out leaflets in busy areas at strategic times, Door-to-Door, B-to-B leaflet deliveries and others…

-The one method of leaflet distribution that you should be focusing on is door to door.
+The one method of leaflet distribution that most people should be focusing on is door to door.
 This is simply a technique that relies on your leaflets being put through letterboxes and doors of privately owned residential addresses in areas that are important for your business.

-It is the most effective and efficient form of leaflet distribution that brings the highest success rates.
+It is the most effective and efficient form of leaflet distribution that brings the best return on investment for most businesses.

-The other methods mentioned here can work for very specific kinds of business.
-However 99% of the time door to door leaflet distribution targeting privately owned residences is going to be cheaper and more effective.
+The other methods mentioned here can work in specific situations.
+However, 99% of the time Door to Door leaflet distribution targeting privately owned residences is going to be the right approach.

-The number of leaflets you will be able to deliver using door to door is going to be orders of magnitude higher compared to hand to hand or other methods.
+The number of leaflets you will be able to deliver using Door to Door is going to be considerably higher compared to Hand to Hand or other methods.

-On top of that door to door leaflet distribution gives you a great ability to target demographics, to focus on specific local areas, run carefully curated repeated deliveries and operate in a system that is very streamlined and cost efficient.
+Door to Door leaflet distribution gives you a great ability to target demographics, to focus on specific local areas, run carefully curated repeated deliveries and operate in a system that is very streamlined and cost efficient.

 Summary